abeot/abeot.github.io/content/writing/goals.md

 ---
-title: The Choice of Improvement
+title: On Goals
-desc: My thoughts on chains goals.
+desc: My thoughts on goals and work.
 ---

 I'm currently reading *Sapiens* by Harari.
 I've found it to